jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ### Overall Performance Comparison

-The CNN model achieved respectable performance with a test accuracy of 82.69% after 15 epochs of training.
-Starting from around 12% accuracy, the model showed consistent improvement throughout training, with validation accuracy reaching 81.92% by the final epoch - closely tracking the training accuracy of 84.77%.
-This alignment between training and validation metrics indicates the model generalized well to unseen data within our 80-10-10 split.
+The CNN model achieved respectable performance with a test accuracy of 84.40% after 28 epochs of training.
+Starting from around 10% accuracy, the model showed consistent improvement throughout training, with validation accuracy reaching 85.04% by epoch 20 (the best validation epoch).
+The training accuracy continued to increase to 95.60% by the final epoch, suggesting some potential overfitting despite early stopping being applied.
+The model seems to have generalized well to unseen data within our 80-10-10 split.

-The VGG16 transfer learning approach delivered superior performance, reaching 95.51% test accuracy - approximately a 13 percentage point improvement over the custom CNN.
+The VGG16 transfer learning approach delivered superior performance, reaching 95.51% test accuracy - approximately an 11 percentage point improvement over the custom CNN.
 Interestingly, the VGG16 model showed rapid initial learning, with validation accuracy (94.42%) actually exceeding training accuracy (91.29%) in the final epoch, strongly suggesting that the pre-trained features transferred effectively to our Lego classification task.

 ### Learning Comparison

-The custom CNN showed a gradual, steady learning curve with both training and validation metrics improving consistently across epochs.
-The narrow gap between final training (84.77%) and validation (81.92%) accuracies suggests the model found a good balance between fitting the training data and generalizing to the validation set.
+The custom CNN showed a somewhat uneven learning curve with fluctuations in validation metrics, though with an overall positive trajectory.
+The training accuracy steadily increased to 95.60% by the final epoch, while validation accuracy peaked at 85.04% in epoch 20 before declining slightly, triggering early stopping.
+This growing gap between training and validation metrics indicates the model was beginning to overfit to the training data.

 The VGG16 model exhibited more dynamic learning behavior, with some fluctuations in validation accuracy but an overall stronger trajectory.
 By epoch 8, it had already achieved validation accuracy above 93%.
 The final validation accuracy of 94.42% actually exceeds the training accuracy of 91.29%, and this pattern continues with the test accuracy of 95.51% - a sign of excellent generalization across all three data splits.